 Traveling from Jerusalem to Amman requires a major caveat before proceeding.
-Crossing into Jordan via the Allenby Bridge Crossing (that closest to Jerusalem and Amman) requires a pre-arranged Jordanian visa, and without this, is not possible.
-Crossing via the Northern Crossing at Beit Shean (or Southern Crossing at Eilat) does not require a visa to be pre-arranged and is generally quicker and simpler so for this reason most visitors cross in the north unless returning to Jordan from a stay in Israel in which case a visa would already usually be valid.
+Crossing into Jordan via the Allenby Bridge Crossing requires a pre-arranged Jordanian visa, and without this, is not possible.
+Crossing via the Northern Crossing at Beit Shean (or Southern Crossing at Eilat) does not require a visa in advance, and is generally quicker and simpler.
+For this reason, most visitors cross in the north unless returning to Jordan from a stay in Israel in which case a visa would already usually be valid.

-You should expect for the journey to cost around $70 if traveling by public transport and taxi from Jerusalem to Amman (excluding border taxes and visa fees).
+You should expect the journey to cost around $70 if traveling by public transport and taxi.
+This excludes border crossing fees and visa fees.

 Private Transfer from Jerusalem to Amman

-The most convenient and perhaps popular way to get from Jerusalem to Amman is with a private transfer.
+The most convenient and perhaps popular way to travel with a private transfer.
 In this case you would have one vehicle in each country.
 Be careful to make sure that the service provider is experienced and up to date with the procedures at the border.
 For example, our transfer service includes assistance on the Jordanian side of the border with regards to the visa, a handy addition.
 Flo offer all vehicle sizes from private cars, to minivans, and big buses.

 Shuttle from Jerusalem to Amman

-Shuttle transfers from Jerusalem to Amman are currently not available, but this page will be updated if that changes.
+Shuttle transfers from Jerusalem to Amman are currently not available, but this page will update you with any changes.

 For those looking to visit Amman, it is cost effective to consider a tour of the city.
 Whilst there are no regular tours from Jerusalem to Amman, a private tour can be equally cost effective and provide flexibility and simplicity.
-We suggest contacting Petra from Israel and requesting a private tour from Jerusalem to Amman, and any other sites you wish to see in Jordan.
+We suggest contacting Petra from Israel and requesting a private tour.
+This will take you from Jerusalem to Amman, and any other sites you wish to see in Jordan.

 Another popular option is to take a tour from Jerusalem to Petra, and request a transfer after the tour in order to end in Amman.
 This is a cost effective way to visit the impressive sites of Jordan and enables you to have a hassle-free ending in Amman.
-Any of our tours to Jordan can be customised to end in this way (one day, two day, or three day tours with guaranteed departures are available throughout the year from Jerusalem).
+Any of our tours to Jordan can be customized to end in this way.
+One day, two day, or three day tours with guaranteed departures are available throughout the year from Jerusalem.

 Taking a tour to cross from Israel to Jordan also ensures that all visa arrangements are taken care of and makes the process hassle-free.
-Another added bonus is that if you are in a tour group, the cost of the Jordanian visa is waived, so only border taxes of around $45 are payable, with no $65 visa fee.
+Another added bonus is that if you are in a tour group, the cost of the Jordanian visa is waived.
+Only border crossing fees of around $45 are payable, with no $65 visa fee.

 From Amman to Jerusalem a regular tour runs throughout the week for a one day visit.
 See the Jerusalem Tour from Amman for more details.